Any Auto coverage extends Liability insurance to hired and other non-owned cars, and vehicles you purchase during your policy term.

 Who needs any auto coverage?

-Many small businesses are required by their customers to carry insurance that covers all owned, hired, and non-owned vehicles.
+Many small businesses are required by their customers to carry insurance that covers all owned, hired, and non-owned cars.
 Businesses that are eligible for Any Auto coverage include:

 - Construction/trade contractors